|My Friend, Sheryll, showing off the hot plate of Chicken Legs|

 Season Chicken: Drizzle some vegetable oil and sprinkle kosher salt, black pepper, and granulated garlic on both sides of the chicken legs.
 With your hands, gently rub the seasoning into each chicken leg and under the skin.
 Season the chicken for at least 2 hours before grilling.

 Grill Chicken Legs: Set up two-zone fire on the grill for indirect grilling.
 Clean grate and then oil the grate.
 Sear chicken on both sides on the direct heat 2 minutes per side.
 Transfer chicken legs to indirect heat.
 Cover grill with the lid with vent holes fully opened and over chicken.
 Cook on indirect heat for 45 minutes.
-Open lid, brush sauce on the chicken pieces, and cover lid and continue cooking for 10 minutes.
-Repeat the brushing step for about half hour or until the internal temperature of the chicken legs reach 175 degrees.
+Open the lid, brush sauce on the chicken pieces, and cover lid and continue cooking for 10 minutes.
+Repeat the brushing step for about half-hour or until the internal temperature of the chicken legs reaches 175 degrees.

 - Invest in a meat thermometer.
 This will ensure that your meat is cooked properly.